-Course Code: BIOL 1121 Prerequisites: None Credits: 4
+Course Code: BIOL 1121 Prerequisites: None

 This course presents students with basic concepts in statistics and probability and encourages statistical thinking.
-Topics covered include descriptive statistics, probability, discrete and continuous random variables, the sampling distribution and the Central Limit Theorem.
-The R statistical programming environment is used for computation, graphical presentation, and simulations.
+This course is intended to bring students to a level where they can carry out simple statistical analysis of simple data.
+Topics covered include descriptive statistics, probability, discrete and continuous random variables, the sampling distribution, and the Central Limit Theorem.
+The emphasis in the course is on the presentation of statistical methods and on the interpretation of the outcome.
+The philosophy of statistics, and not its mathematics, is at the center of this course; the mathematical concepts needed are demonstrated via simulations rather than by abstract proofs.